Jacobm1857/Jacobm1857/index.md

 * Maintain consistant pace under extremely high stress scenarios
 * Helped coworkers with their positions during high volumes of orders

-## **Awards**
-Academic All Canadian							        2017 - Present
-*	Maintained 3.5 GPA or higher every semester since entering university as an athlete Russel Metals Academic Scholarship							2017
-*	3500$ toward university for showing high achievement and leadership both inside and outside of the classroom Queen Elizabeth Scholarship Winner						2016 - 2017
-*	3000$ graduation scholarship for maintaining a 95% average in throughout senior year